ADD CONDITION

 Stop use and ask a doctor if your cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache.

-Is Honey Drops safe to use during pregnancy?
+Is Honey Drops safe during pregnancy?

-What should I do if I experience a severe sore throat?
+What should I do if I have a severe sore throat?

 If your sore throat is severe, persists for more than 2 days, or is accompanied by headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.